Loch Skerrow Halt railway station

-Loch Skerrow Halt railway station served the burgh of Skerrow, Dumfries and Galloway, Scotland, from 1955 to 1963 on the Portpatrick and Wigtownshire Joint Railway.
+Loch Skerrow Halt railway station served the burgh of Skerrow, Dumfries and Galloway, Scotland on the Portpatrick and Wigtownshire Joint Railway.

 History

-The station opened on 13 June 1955 by the Portpatrick and Wigtownshire Joint Railway.
+The station was opened as a public station on 13 June 1955 by British Railways.
 It had a siding and a signal box.
-The purpose of the station was to split the track between New Galloway and Gatehouse of Fleet.
-With a sparse local population, there was no longer a need for a station, so it closed on 9 September 1963.
-The line was closed in 1965.
+The purpose of the station was to split the signalling section between New Galloway and Gatehouse of Fleet.
+With a sparse local population, there was little need for a station, so it closed to regular passengers on 9 September 1963.
+It remained an unadvertised station and was used occasionally until the line was closed in 1965.

 Popular culture

 Richard Hannay, the hero of the 1915 novel The Thirty-Nine Steps, by John Buchan, reputedly got off a train here, fearing that he had become the prime suspect in a couple of murders in London.